top of page

 Venue: University of Gothenburg, Department of Applied Information Technology

-Room: Torg Orange, Patricia, Lindholmen, and Zoom: TBA
+Room: Torg Orange, Patricia, Lindholmen, and Zoom link:

 News reporting on TikTok is growing rapidly, bringing new opportunities as well as significant challenges.
 Newsrooms are experimenting with short-form, visual storytelling to reach younger audiences.
 At the same time, far-right influencers and alternative media actors are increasing their presence on the platform.